Genivia/ugrep/README.md

                   Prints a zero-byte after the file name.

            -z SEP, --separator=SEP
                   Use SEP as field separator between file name, line number,  col- umn number, byte offset, and the matched line.
 The default is a colon (`:').

+           -.EXTENSIONS, --file-extensions=EXTENSIONS
+                  Search only files whose file name extensions match the specified comma-separated  list of file name EXTENSIONS.
+This option sets and updates the set of files to search, which  is  the  same  as specifying  --include='*.ext'  for  each extension name `ext' in EXTENSIONS.

+           -:ENCODING, --file-format=ENCODING
+                  The input file format.
+The possible values of ENCODING can  be:
+                  `binary',  `ISO-8859-1',  `ASCII',  `EBCDIC', `UTF-8', `UTF-16',
+                  `UTF-16BE',  `UTF-16LE',   `UTF-32',   `UTF-32BE',   `UTF-32LE',
+                  `CP437',   `CP850',   `CP1250',  `CP1251',  `CP1252',  `CP1253',
+                  `CP1254', `CP1255', `CP1256', `CP1257', `CP1258'

            The regular expression pattern syntax is an extended form of the  POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note  that  `.'  matches any non-newline character.
 Matching a newline character is not possible in line-buffered mode.
 Pattern  matches  may span  multiple lines in block-buffered mode, which is enabled by one of the options -c, -o, or -q (unless combined with option -v).

            If no file arguments are specified, or if `-' is specified,  the  stan- dard input is used.

     EXIT STATUS